BlenderCharacters/3_Cube_Dude/README.md

 + Applying materials to a model
 + Assigning a texture to that material

+### 11a Exporting Just The UV Map
++ We will unwrap a more complex object
++ Export the UV Map for work in an external program
++ Reimport the image and test!

 ### 12 Checking Our Texture Works Externally
 + Quickly check our model looks as expected externally to Blender